AndreaScorr/corsoGit/README.md

 ```
   PROCEDURE InitializeRobot():

-    # Drive the robot forward for 5 units at a speed of 60
+    # Drive the robot forward for 5 units at a speed of 60 (set around the center)
     drive(60, 5)

     # Initialize an empty list to store tokens